awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 + [`vpc_id`](#vpc-id)
 + [`vpc_security_group_id`](#vpc-security-group-id)

 Specifies Amazon VPC configuration settings\.
+For more information about VPCs, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) and [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the *Amazon VPC User Guide*\.

 The format is `[vpc vpc-name]`\. *vpc\-name* must start with a letter, contain no more than 30 characters, and only contain letters, numbers, hyphens \(\-\), and underscores \(\_\)\.